aoterodelaroza/acpdb/README.md

 ~~~
 DELETE LITREF [key.s|key.id] [key.s|key.id] ...
-DELETE SET [set.s|set.i]
+DELETE SET [set.s|set.i] [set.s|set.i] ...
-DELETE METHOD [method.s|method.i]
+DELETE METHOD [method.s|method.i] [method.s|method.i] ...
-DELETE STRUCTURE [struct.s|struct.i]
+DELETE STRUCTURE [struct.s|struct.i] [struct.s|struct.i] ...
-DELETE PROPERTY [prop.s|prop.i]
+DELETE PROPERTY [prop.s|prop.i] [prop.s|prop.i] ...
-DELETE EVALUATION method.s prop.s
+DELETE EVALUATION [method.s prop.s] [method.s prop.s] ...
 ~~~
 Delete one or more entries from the database tables.
-In the case of literature references (LITREF), more than one entry can be given, and you can delete all the references by omitting the key.
-The entries references can be given by their key (if available) or by their numerical ID.
+Most entries can be given by their key (if available) or by their numerical ID.
 When deleting evaluations, the method and the property must both be given by key.

+In all cases, multiple entries can be deleted with the same DELETE keyword.
+If no entries are passed to DELETE, all entries are deleted.